-Taniguchi said, “I have come so long in the process of developing the system, and it is impossible to go back after such a long way.
-I have no choice but to proceed, although I am worried about the cost.”
+“I have come so long in the process of developing the system, and it is impossible to go back after such a long way.
+I have no choice but to proceed, although I was worried about the cost," Taniguchi said.

-“The system would be definitely useful for the restaurants, and it could also benefit the customers in the end.
+“The system would be definitely useful for restaurants and it could also benefit the customers in the end.
 The correct answer is right in front of me, and letting this opportunity slip through my fingers at this stage is not my style,” Taniguchi said.

-In February 2014, about two years after the start of development, all test users finally felt satisfied with the system and agreed to the charging.
-A system that covers all tasks created when restaurants manage their reservations has been released.
+In February 2014, about two years after starting development, all test users finally felt satisfied with the system and agreed to the charging.
+A system that covered all tasks when restaurants manage their reservations has finally been released.

 “Currently, I still upgrade the system about 300 times every year, and I would say it is almost 90% done.
 I will continue the development until the final version that is as close as possible to the paper and pencil could be achieved,” Taniguchi said.

 As Taniguchi expected, loud responses have been received soon from the market.
-Nowadays, “TableCheck” has grown to the number share in Japan's hotel industry.
+Nowadays, TableCheck has grown to the number share in Japan's hotel industry.
 Eminent hotels such as Hilton, Intercontinental, JR, Otani, and Okura are listed as our customers.
 However, Taniguchi is aiming further to realize his goals that have never changed since he started this business.
-“Realizing the outstanding and best restaurant experience is my ultimate goal.
-To achieve this, we have to be able to collect and deliver some necessary information, by creating a portal site that directly connects the digital ledgers of restaurants that are using TableCheck service. “
+“Realizing the outstanding and best restaurant experience is my ultimate goal," he said.

-The evaluation and feedback from a foreign-owned hotel gave us the “confidence to compete in the world”.
+The evaluation and feedback from a foreign-owned hotel gave TableCheck the “confidence to compete in the world”.
 Take Taiwan as the outset, we started our transactions with foreign companies.
-Taniguchi attributes the special strength of “TableCheck” to 100% considering voices from the field, the technical capabilities that turn those opinions into shape, and the fundamental approach to the business models.
+Taniguchi attributes the special strength of TableCheck to 100% considering voices from the field, the technical capabilities that turn those opinions into shape, and the fundamental approach to the business models.

-To pursue his unshakable faiths and goals, Taniguchi will ask and examine himself again and again, in order to upgrade not only the system but also the business model itself.
+To pursue his unshakable faith and goals, Taniguchi will ask and examine himself again and again, in order to upgrade not only the system but also the business model itself.

 As a “perfectionist”, Taniguchi is going to rise to the challenges continuously.